Use proper cryptographic randomness in your onchain programs.

 programAuthority

-PDA that will be used as the program authority and sign on behalf of the program. - Create a Switchboard VRF Account with the
+PDA that will be used as the program authority

-as theauthority
+as the

-and specify thecallback
+and specify the callback

-function the VRF will return the data to. - Invoke the
+function the VRF will return the data

-that was passed in as the callback in the initial request with the pseudorandom number returned from the Oracle. - Program consumes the random number and can execute business logic with it!
+that was passed in as the callback in the initial request with the

 and vrf